Twelver Shi'ism: Governance and the Guardianship of the jurisprudent

 The idea of jurist authority is based on the belief that establishing an ideal society without any aid from God's revelation, is not possible.
 According to Usuli Twelvers, Juristic authority emphasizes on the role of Shari'a in society.
-According to Al-Murtaza, on certain conditions holding office on behalf of the true Leaders is obligatory: to enable the office to order what is right and forbid what is wrong, to protect the Shi'ites, the Shi'ites are threatened to death, otherwise.
+According to Al-Murtaza, on certain conditions holding office on behalf of the true Leaders is obligatory: to enable the office to order what is right and forbid what is wrong, to protect the Shias, the Shias are threatened to death, otherwise.

-Khomeini and his followers taught that traditionally Twelver Shia consider 'Ali ibn Abi Talib and the subsequent eleven Imams not only religious guides but political leaders, based on a hadith where Muhammad passes on his power to command Muslims to Ali.
-Since the last Imam, Muhammad al-Mahdi, went into "occultation" in 941 and is not expected back until end times, this left Shi'a without religiously sanctioned governance.
+Khomeini and his followers taught that traditionally Twelver Shia consider Ali and the subsequent eleven Imams not only religious guides but political leaders, based on a hadith where Muhammad passes on his power to command Muslims to Ali.
+Since the last Imam, Muhammad al-Mahdi, went into occultation and is not expected back until the End Times, this left Shia without religiously sanctioned governance.

-Ijtihad and Taqlid (accepting a scholar's verdict)
+Ijtihad and Taqlid

 The use of Ijtihad and Taqlid associates with a religious and judicial problem that its answer is not in the Quran and hadith.
 Regarding Ijtihad, Halm explains that while the religious material is limited, what procedure should be taken if a problem arises.
 Here human reason comes in; God gave reason to human to discover His Will.
 If no answer was given by tradition (naql) the intellect (aql) should come in.
 This rational effort to find the solutions for the temporary issues is called Ijtihad (making of an effort).
-It is derived form the word jihad which means the struggle for the attainment of God's Will on earth.
+It is derived from the word jihad which means the struggle for the attainment of God's Will on earth.

 The participle of ijtihad is mujtahid (the person who makes effort).
 They should master the Arabic language and be familiar with the foundations of Quran and hadith.
 They also should know the principles of Jurisprudence and logic.
 The remaining other believers, who are not expert, exercise taqlid which means authorization; that is common believers authorize the experts to make decisions for them.
 If the mujtahid make a mistake, the believer is not responsible for his error.
 Though ijtihad makes the Shia theology flexible.

 The traces of Ijtihad refers back to the time of Imams when they trained scholars to answer to the judicial problems of the people.
 As al-Baqir said to Aban ibn Taghlib: "Sit down at the door of the mosque and pronounce fatwa (judgement) to the people ..."
 According to Nasr, the mujtahids acted as the guard against tyrannical government and they had religious and social functions.
 Al-Karaki narrates a hadith from his teachers that the scholar is the guardian of the religion, successor of the Imam and he should draw conclusions from the sources by the reasoning.